 Restaurants without Drive-Thru.
 An establishment where food and drink are prepared, served and consumed by the general public within an indoor dining area and may include an outdoor seating area.

-Retail, Grocery, or Food Markets.
-Establishments that primarily focus on general or specialized retail, food, groceries, and/or alcohol/beverage sales.
-Neighborhood and corridor scale uses are distinguished by size, Neighborhood Scale under ten thousand (10,000) square feet and Corridor Scale establishments are those ten thousand (10,000) square feet or larger.
+Retail, Grocery, or Food Markets, Corridor Scale.
+Establishments that primarily focus on general or specialized retail, food, groceries, and/or alcohol/beverage sales ten thousand (10,000) square feet or larger.

-Return Period.
-The average interval of time within which a given rainfall event will be equaled or exceeded once.
+Retail, Grocery, or Food Markets, Neighborhood Scale.
+Establishments that primarily focus on general or specialized retail, food, groceries, and/or alcohol/beverage sales Under ten thousand (10,000) square feet.

 Reverse Channel Letters.
 Individually mounted opaque, internally backlit letters which illuminate the wall or surface to which they are attached.